Visa and SEVIS Fee Information

 Be prepared to show that you have significant ties to your home country and that you will return there after completing your studies in the United States.

 If you are preparing to study in a field that the consular officer may consider “sensitive” to the national security of the United States, please plan to apply for a visa well in advance and be prepared for potential delays.
 Students in fields such as biochemistry, cell & molecular biology and electrical engineering, for example, are sometimes subject to these security clearances.

-Once you receive a visa, you may enter the United States in the 30-day period before the program start date on your initial attendance I-20 or DS-2019.
-You will be denied entry if you try to come earlier.
+If you have an initial attendance I-20 or DS-2019, you must enter the United States within the 30-day period before the program start date on your form.
+You will not be allowed to enter the US if you arrive earlier.
 If you hold a “transfer pending” I-20 document, you may return to the United States at anytime after a short visit home as long as page 3 of the I-20 Form is endorsed for travel.

 Do not enter the the US using a B-1/B-2 (tourist) visa, or tourist visa waiver.
 Changing your status to F-1 or J-1 within the US is extremely difficult and rarely approved.

 F-2 students are no longer able to pursue full-time degree programs in the United States.
 Do not enter in F-2 status if you plan to be a full-time degree-seeking student.